thiiisantos/resume/readme.md

 ## Work Experience

+**Front/Backend Engineer** - Nextel Brazil - September 2016 - Present
+>I worked in a internal CMS, my main focus was in Front-end development, using Javascript, CSS, HTML, Performance.
+In back-end we using PHP.

-**Front/Backend Engineer** - lemonblue.com.br - September 2012 - Present
+**Front/Backend Engineer** - agência Lemonblue - September 2012 - August 2016
 >I worked in high scalable applications, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, Performance, SEO.
 In most projects were developed using PHP or Ruby, with version control using GIT.

 ## Education